From Everything that Changed: Budget 2021

 4. Funding for MSMEs:

 The Micro, Small, and Medium Enterprises (MSME) sector was the worst hit during the pandemic.
-FM announced Rs.
-157 billion outlay for the revival of the sector, which will be a great relief to its unorganized workforce.
-Along with the increase in the MSME budget, the definition of small companies under the Companies Act, 2013 has also been updated.
-This is predicted to be valuable for MSMEs and start-ups across various industries.
+FM announced a Rs 157 billion outlay for the revival of the sector, which will be a great relief to its unorganized workforce.
+Along with the increase in the MSME budget, the definition of small co

 Can College Students Overlook Budget 2021?